hypercerts-org/hypercerts/docs/docs/glossary.md

   <dt><strong>Beneficiaries</strong></dt>
   <dd>People or objects that are impacted by work.</dd>
   <dt><strong>Claiming a fraction</strong></dt>
-  <dd>Transferring the ownership of a fraction of a hypercert from a previous owner to oneself after the previous owner specified the new owners and their respective fractions in an allowlist.</dd>
+  <dd>Transferring the ownership of a fraction of a hypercert to a (new) owner.
+Generally 'claiming' implies minting a new token that represents said fraction by the new owner.</dd>
   <dt><strong>Contributor</strong></dt>
   <dd>Individual or organization that performs the work described in a hypercert.</dd>
   <dt><strong>Creating a hypercert</strong></dt>